Short-Lived and Easily Forgotten 1980s TV Series

-- The series ran for 10 episodes in 1980 and was a mid season series.
+The series ran for 10 episodes on ABC in 1980 and was a mid season series.

 James McMullan in Beyond Westworld

-- The Delos Corporation manufactured robots that ran amuck in the feature films West World and Future World.
-The plot of this small screen series had mad scientist, Simon Quaid (James Wainwwright) taking control of he robots and planing to use them in a plot to rule the world.
+The Delos Corporation manufactured robots that ran amuck in the feature films West World and Future World.
+The plot of this small screen series had mad scientist, Simon Quaid (James Wainwwright) taking control of the robots and planning to use them in a plot to rule the world.
 So, in steps John Moore (Jim McMullan) Security Chief for Delos, it's his job to stop Quaid.